 All of these questions and feelings are normal.

-Breast milk is not only good for your baby but breastfeeding can be a great part of being a parent!
+Human milk is not only good for your baby but breastfeeding can be a great part of being a parent!

 At WIC we know it helps if new moms talk with other moms who have had the same worries and questions about feeding their babies.
-At WIC we have specially trained moms, who breastfed their babies, are on WIC or were on WIC, and that help new moms with breastfeeding.
+At WIC we have specially trained moms, who breastfed their babies, are on WIC or were on WIC, and that help new parents with breastfeeding.
 We call them breastfeeding peer counselors.
 WIC peer counselors can call and speak to you on the phone, text you, schedule a virtual visit via FaceTime, WebEx, or TEAMS.
 Peer Counselors can also see you in-person at your local agency.

 If interested, we can refer you to a peer counselor who: